 If you qualify for the B.C.
 Child Opportunity Benefit, each year you may get:

 The amount you receive depends on your adjusted family net income.
-To calculate the amount you may be able to get, visit the B.C.
-Child Opportunity Benefit webpage.
+To calculate the amount you may be able to get, visit the CRA’s Child and Family Benefit Calculator.
+You can also visit the B.C.
+Child Opportunity Benefit webpage for further information on using the calculator.

 If your adjusted family net income is less than $25,000 per year, you will be able to get the maximum amounts shown above.
 If your adjusted family net income is between $25,000 and $80,000, you will get at least the amounts below, and maybe more depending on your exact income: